TosbackCgusBridge-Bot/CGUs-versions/Jobgo/Privacy Policy.md

  **Last revision: 19.01.2014**

-Global customer service: support@jobgo.com

-*   Recruiter membership
-*   Privacy policy
-*   Terms of Use
-*   About The service

-Copyright © 2013 JobGo International Oy.
+About The service Terms of Use Privacy policy Recruiter membership Global customer service: support@jobgo.com Copyright © 2014 JobGo International Oy.
 All rights reserved.